 Accidents Involving Multiple Vehicles

 Rear-end collisions may involve more than two vehicles.
 The presumption of liability in a car accident claim, in this instance, is typically the same in a multi-vehicle collision—the tailing driver is responsible.
-So, if a car halts at a red light and a second safely stops behind it, the driver of a third vehicle that rear-ends the second, the driver of the third vehicle will likely be held responsible for the crash.
+So, if a car halts at a red light at a dangerous intersection, and a second safely stops behind it, the driver of a third vehicle that rear-ends the second, the driver of the third vehicle will likely be held responsible for the crash.
 If the second vehicle is pushed into the first, the driver of the first vehicle can make a claim against the third driver, and, in some cases, even the second driver.
-Again, the tailing driver can dispute liability if there is evidence of negligence by the drivers in front of him.
+Again, the tailing driver can dispute liability if there is evidence of negligence by the drivers in front of him, such as distracted driving.

 Injuries From Rear-End Accidents